MrCheatak/FEBID_py/docs/series.rst

 .. note::
     Scanning only modifies the selected parameter(s).
-Thus, all other parameters as well as saving options and output directory have to be preset.
+Thus, all other parameters as well as saving options and output directory have to be pre-set.